KuduBOO/KuduBOO/README.md

 Kelly Duboise's SQL Profile!

 Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to look and reach out via email with any questions: kduboise22@gmail.com
+Feel free to take a look and reach out via email with any questions: kduboise22@gmail.com